ADITHYAN21/ADITHYAN21/README.md

 - 👋 Hi, I’m @ADITHYAN21
 - 👀 I’m interested in Python projects
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently Machine Learning with Python
-- 💞️ I’m looking to collaborate on Python Projects
+- 💞️ I’m looking to collaborate on Machine Learning
 - 📫 How to reach me - mail me on sadithyan7299@gmail.com

 <!---